syncfusion-content/blazor-docs/blazor/visual-studio-integration/visual-studio-extensions/create-project.md

 | `Syncfusion.Blazor.PdfViewerServer.Windows`  | Syncfusion Blazor Server App  |
 | `Syncfusion.Blazor.WordProcessor`  | Syncfusion Blazor Server App <br/> Syncfusion Blazor WebAssembly App (ASPNET Core hosted) <br/> Syncfusion Blazor WebAssembly App |

 > The installed Syncfusion Extension version of the NuGet package will be added as reference entry if there is no internet connection.
-You have to restore the NuGet packages when the internet available.
+You have to restore the NuGet packages when the internet is available.

 ![NuGetPackage](../images/NuGetPackage.png)